 Evening Meals Your evening meal isn't included in the package, but we include full details and recommendations for each evening meal in your itinerary.
 You will normally be within walking distance of a pub and/or restaurant, or where there is good food available at the accommodation, we'll book that for you.
 Allow about £30.00 per night.
-Transport to the start & away from the finish Taxi or bus transport if you need to miss a stage (but we'll help you organise it if you need help) Travel Insurance Even if you are based in the UK travel insurance is worth having.
+Transport to the start & away from the finish Taxi or bus transport if you need to miss a stage (but we'll help you organise it if you need help) Travel Insurance Even if you are worth having.